 The tremor seen in ET is generally of a higher frequency (more repetitions over a length of time), although the frequency can decrease over time.
 In PD, the frequency of tremor is slower.
 The magnitude, or strength, of the tremor also differs: in PD the magnitude of tremor is high, whereas the tremor in ET can be variable throughout the day, ranging from very low to high magnitude.2,3

-Difference in family history
+Genetics & family history

-Difference in sides of the body affected
+Parts of the body affected

 The tremor in PD usually starts on one side of the body and may develop on the other side as the disease progresses.
 In ET, the tremor usually affects both sides from the beginning of the condition.2